-During the early 1980s Snyder had been spending her summers in Eastport, Long Island, and moved her studio and residence there in 1985.
-With the full powers of a mature painter she celebrated nature, fertility and renewal in Beanfield with Music for Molly (1984), I Felt Like a Virgin Again (1985) and Moonfield (1986).
+During the early 1980s Snyder had been spending her summers in Eastport, Long Island, and she moved her studio and residence there in, 1985.
+With the full powers of a mature painter, she celebrated nature, fertility and renewal in Beanfield with Music for Molly (1984), I Felt Like a Virgin Again (1985), and Moonfield (1986).
 She says, “This work reflects all of my moods, my sorrows, losses and struggles, and a peace that has finally come into my life.”

 Joan Snyder divides her time between Brooklyn, New York, and Woodstock, New York.
-She shares her life with Maggie Cammer, her partner of seventeen years, a semi-retired New York State Acting Supreme Court Justice.
+She shares her life with Maggie Cammer, her longtime partner, a semi-retired New York State Acting Supreme Court Justice.

 Sally Swenson interviews Joan Snyder in 1992.